Simplica considers individual privacy paramount, and we take great care in keeping personal data private and secure.

 9. the right to withdraw consent.

-With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, Simplica Corporation is subject to the regulatory and enforcement powers of the U.S. Federal Trade Commission.
+With respect to personal data received or transferred pursuant to the DPF, Simplica is subject to the regulatory and enforcement powers of the U.S. Federal Trade Commission.

-Pursuant to the Privacy Shield Frameworks, EU individuals have the right to obtain our confirmation of whether we maintain personal information relating to you in the United States.
+Pursuant to the DPF, EU and UK individuals have the right to obtain our confirmation of whether we maintain personal information relating to you in the United States.
 Upon request, we will provide you with access to the personal information that we hold about you.
 You may also correct, amend, or delete the personal information we hold about you.
-An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data transferred to the United States under Privacy Shield, should direct their query to support[at]simplica.com.
+An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data transferred to the United States under Privacy Shield should direct their query to firstname.lastname@example.org.
 If requested to remove data, we will respond within a reasonable timeframe.

 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-Simplica’s accountability for personal data that it receives in the United States under the Privacy Shield and subsequently transfers to a third party is described in the Privacy Shield Principles.
-In particular, Simplica remains responsible and liable under the Privacy Shield Principles if third-party agents that it engages to process personal data on its behalf do so in a manner inconsistent with the Principles, unless Simplica proves that it is not responsible for the event giving rise to the damage.
+Simplica’s accountability for personal data that it receives in the United States under the DPF and subsequently transfers to a third party is described in the EU-U.S. DPF Principles.
+In particular, Simplica remains responsible and liable under the EU-U.S. DPF Principles if third-party agents that it engages to process personal data on its behalf do so in a manner inconsistent with the Principles, unless Simplica proves that it is not responsible for the event giving rise to the damage.

-In compliance with the Privacy Shield Principles, Simplica commits to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States pursuant to Privacy Shield.
-European Union individuals with Privacy Shield inquiries or complaints should first contact Simplica by email at support[at]simplica.com.
+In compliance with the EU-U.S. Data Privacy Framework (EU-U.S. DPF) and the UK Extension to the EU-U.S. DPF, Simplica commits to resolve complaints about our collection or use of your personal information transferred to the U.S. pursuant to EU-U.S. DPF.
+EU and UK individuals with inquiries or complaints should first contact Simplica by email at firstname.lastname@example.org.

-Simplica has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit http://www.bbb.org/EU-privacy-shield/for-eu-consumers for more information and to file a complaint.
+Simplica has further committed to refer unresolved DPF Principles-related complaints to a U.S.-based independent dispute resolution mechanism, BBB NATIONAL PROGRAMS.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbbprograms.org/dpf-complaints for more information and to file a complaint.
 This service is provided free of charge to you.

 If your complaint involves human resources data transferred to the United States from the EU in the context of the employment relationship, and Simplica does not address it satisfactorily, Simplica commits to cooperate with the panel established by the EU data protection authorities (DPA Panel), as applicable and to comply with the advice given by the DPA panel, as applicable with regard to such human resources data.
 To pursue an unresolved human resources complaint, you should contact the state or national data protection or labor authority in the appropriate jurisdiction.
-Complaints related to human resources data should not be addressed to the BBB EU PRIVACY SHIELD.
+Complaints related to human resources data should not be addressed to the BBB National Programs Data Privacy Framework Services.